 system.
 This battery backup system is fully scalable and all critical components are n+1

 normal operation.
-It also sends an email to two cell phones if any parameter
+It also sends an email if any parameter

 such as temperature or voltage is abnormal.
 Just about every possible aspect of the system

 is monitored continuously and logged every 5 minutes.
 In the event of a power outage, we